 Very often this will not give rise to any conflict of interest, but in certain cases it may be necessary to put in place sensible protections for the benefit of all concerned.
-All such relationships should, as a matter of course, be notified to the Head of Human Resources.
-Or your local HR Manager.
+All such relationships should, as a matter of course, be notified to your local HR Manager who can escalate accordingly.

-If you think a conflict or a potential conflict of interest exists (concerning you or anyone else), you must disclose it immediately to the Head of Human Resources or your local HR Manager.
+If you think a conflict or a potential conflict of interest exists (concerning you or anyone else), you must disclose it immediately to your local HR Manager who can escalate accordingly.